-We have worked with many companies that develop their own product for manufacturing in China or Vietnam.
+We have worked with many companies that develop their own new product for manufacturing in China or Vietnam.
 They have spent months (or longer) on product design & development.
 But they completely overlooked why packaging is important, and merely plan to get to it at the last moment.

 Oh, but wait… they still want custom printing.
 That often means a 3 weeks lead time, AFTER a packaging material & type has been confirmed, AFTER the printing supplier has been qualified (a step that is often skipped), and AFTER pricing has been confirmed.